-Nowadays, things aren’t so simple when you’re traveling with a guitar.
+Nowadays, things aren’t so simple when you’re flying with a guitar.
 The dynamics — and the expenses — of airplane travel have changed so much that keeping your guitar safe, nearby, and in one piece has become a lot more difficult than it should be.

 1. Loosen the strings on your guitar